-Hypoallergenic dogs are breeds that people believe won’t cause those with dog allergies to have symptoms.
+Hypoallergenic dogs are breeds that people believe won’t cause allergy symptoms.

-Many people mistakenly believe that allergies are caused by dog fur, but they are actually caused by their dander.
+Many people mistakenly believe that allergies are caused by dog fur.
+But they are actually caused by dander.

 These are microscopic particulars found in their skin, urine and saliva too.

 But the dander from their skin is spread around your home less when they have tight curly fur.